tsvallender/tsvallender.github.io/_posts/2019-01-15-manufacturing.md

 <div class="important-note">

-All metals soften at a high <strong>homologous temperature (<em>T</em><sub>H</sub>).
+All metals soften at a high <strong>homologous temperature</strong>
+(<em>T</em><sub>H</sub>).
 This expresses a materials temperature (T) as a fraction of its melting point (<em>T</em><sub>m</sub>).